maidsafe/rfcs/text/0052-RDF-for-public-name-resolution/0052-RDF-for-public-name-resolution.md

 ## Unresolved questions

-- Fully flesh out the schemas for `Resolvable Map` / `Files Map` (if anything need be added for that.)
+- Fully flesh out the schemas for `Resolvable Map` / `Files Container` (if anything need be added for that.)
 - Define error messages and codes